dcos/dcos-e2e/docs/cli/source/cli-linuxbrew.rst

 Linux with Linuxbrew
 ~~~~~~~~~~~~~~~~~~~~

+Install `Linuxbrew`_.
-To install on Linux with `Linuxbrew`_, install `Linuxbrew`_, then install the latest stable version:
+Then install the latest stable version:

 .. include:: cli-brew.rst